 Assistance of a qualified practitioner is essential with chronic thyroid disease since the hormonal interactions and causes of this illness are multifactorial and in my opinion are not successfully treatable with a layperson’s expertise.
 However, it is essential to be fully involved in your personal healing since healing occurs on several levels including emotional and lifestyle factors which you alone have control over.
 You need guidance on dietary changes, or stress control with meditation or gut support with probiotics and other appropriate treatments.
-Most of all you need a professional practitioner who will listen as Hashi’s we are very aware of can in itself be emotionally exhausting and there is often a time where you need support from a practitioner.
+Most of all you need a professional practitioner who will listen as thyroid disease, we are very aware of, can in itself be emotionally exhausting and there is often a time where you need support from a practitioner.

-An interesting adjunct homoeopathically is the prescription of HDT homeopathy including remedies of thyroid antibodies, and pancreatic fungi to reduce the autoimmune effect on the thyroid.
+An interesting adjunct homeopathically is the prescription of HDT homeopathy, including remedies of thyroid antibodies, and pancreatic fungi to reduce the autoimmune effect on the thyroid.
 This is an exciting new adjunct in homeopathy and is speeding the healing of chronic thyroid pathology.
 If you are interested in this new approach to thyroid health, click the link for a no obligation 15-minute introductory chat to find out more about the HDT Homeopathy for thyroid.

 Diet although does not directly affect thyroid function has a direct effect on the autoimmune component of thyroid function, especially since 70% of the immune system is located in the gut.
 Problems such as leaky gut can almost be used as a pre marker for thyroid dysfunction.
-There are several dietary approaches to take from the auto immune protocol diet to paleo way of eating and anywhere in-between.
-What is essential I have found in my practice is that the inflammatory nature of gluten and dairy on the gut can systemically prevent complete healing of thyroid conditions and must be eliminated to facilitate T4 to T3 conversion
+There are several dietary approaches to take from the autoimmune protocol diet to the paleo way of eating and anywhere in-between.
+What is essential I have found in my practice is that the inflammatory nature of gluten and dairy on the gut can systemically prevent complete healing of thyroid conditions and must be eliminated to facilitate T4 to T3 conversion.

 Exercise is a wonderful stimulant to the entire hormonal system and metabolism, esp. the thyroid.
 Today people have a tendency to not exercise or over exercise which is more detrimental as without adequate regeneration and autophagy the oxidative effect on the thyroid is crippling.
 Slow gentle exercise is what is required in thyroid disease, for no longer than 45 minutes.
 Preferably outside for sun exposure and fresh air.